-This Thematic NGO Report demonstrates that the current and ongoing harmful medical practices on intersex children in Portugal - advocated, facilitated and paid for by the State party, and perpetrated both by public university hospitals and private health-care providers - constitute a serious breach of Portugal's obligations under the Convention and other Covenants.
+State party, and perpetrated both by public university hospitals and private health-care providers - and constitute a serious breach of Portugal's obligations under the Covenant.

 2. About the Rapporteurs

 This NGO report has been prepared by the international intersex NGO StopIGM.org: